msberends/PhD_student_info/README.md

 When considering conferences, think about how you want to present your research:

-- **[Paper Poster](https://www.eccmid.org/abstracts/call_for_abstracts/)**: Traditional posters are an excellent way to visually represent your work and discuss it with attendees during dedicated poster sessions.
+- **Paper Poster**: Traditional posters are in A0-format and an excellent way to visually represent your work and discuss it with attendees during dedicated poster sessions.

-- **[ePoster](https://www.eccmid.org/scientific_programme/e-poster_gallery/)**: Electronic posters offer interactive elements and can be a more engaging way to present your research.
+- **ePoster**: Electronic posters offer interactive elements and can be a more engaging way to present your research.

+- **eFlash Talk**: Some conferences provide this short oral form to present to a small group of people.

-- **[Oral Presentation](https://www.eccmid.org/programme/scientific_programme/)**: Presenting your work orally allows you to deliver a concise and impactful overview of your research findings.
+- **Oral Presentation**: Presenting your work orally allows you to deliver a concise and impactful overview of your research findings.
+These 'orals' are often 8 to 12 minutes each. **Regular talks** are 15-30 minutes each, and **keynote lectures** are often 30-60 minutes.

 Remember that participating in conferences and seminars not only benefits your academic growth but also expands your professional network and opens doors for potential collaborations.